-Thanks to the advances of Quantum Technologies, iXblue is able to provide a turn-key transportable quantum sensor measuring gravity at a level of 10-8 m/s.
+Thanks to the advances of Quantum Technologies, Exail is able to provide a turn-key transportable quantum sensor measuring gravity at a level of $10^{-8}$ m/s.
 The Absolute Quantum Gravimeter (AQG) measures the acceleration of a free-falling test mass in vacuum: the ballistic free-fall of an ensemble of laser-cooled atoms is accurately monitored, and the acceleration of gravity is then inferred.
-This technique is one of the ballistic free-fall methods proclaimed by the BIPM (Bureau International des Poids et Mesures) as an official primary method for the measurement of gravity.
+This technique is one of the ballistic free-fall methods proclaimed by the International Bureau of Weights and Mesures (BIPM) as an official primary method for the measurement of gravity.

 It is today the only commercial industry-grade gravity meter to enable continuous absolute measurements from a few seconds to several years.
 Being at the same time easily transportable it can be deployed anywhere on the planet both indoor and outdoor.
-This makes the AQC highly suitable for a wide range of applications in geophysics reservoir monitoring, geodesy, metrology and sub-surface imaging for civil engineering.
+This makes the AQG highly suitable for a wide range of applications in geophysics reservoir monitoring, geodesy, metrology and sub-surface imaging for civil engineering.